mikelma/oktac/docs/reference.md

 # the same happens with floats:
 let x = 4.2;      # the type of `x` defaults to `f64`
-let y: f32 = 4.2; # override the default type by manually defining the type let z = y - 1.0;  # here the type of `z` can be inferred: `f32`
+let y: f32 = 4.2; # override the default type by manually defining the type let y = 4.2f32;   # this line and the one above produce the same effect
+let z = y - 1.0;  # here the type of `z` can be inferred: `f32`
 ```